lorenmt/mtan/README.md

 To run any model, `cd im2im_pred/` and run `python MODEL_NAME.py --FLAG_NAME 'FLAG_OPTION'`.

 ### Benchmarking Multi-task Learning
 Benchmarking multi-task learning is always a tricky question, since the performance and evaluation method for each task is different.
-In my original paper, I simply averaged the performance for each task from the last 10 epochs, assuming we do not have access to the validation data.
+In the original paper, I simply averaged the performance for each task from the last 10 epochs, assuming we do not have access to the validation data.

 For a more standardized and fair comparison, I would suggest researchers adopt the evaluation method defined in Section 5, Equation 4 of [this paper](https://arxiv.org/pdf/1904.08918.pdf), which computes the *average relative task improvements* over single task learning.